 Parking at UCSC Campus Venues

 Please plan on arriving on campus at least 30 minutes prior to the event to allow for parking, ticketing, admission, and seating.
 Parking is is strictly enforced at UCSC.
 Parking permits are available from attendants or paystations in the lot.
 Learn more here.

 All campus venues are wheelchair accessible.
-For disability-related accommodations, please contact the theater staff, upon arrival.
+For disability-related accommodations, please contact the venue staff, upon arrival.

 Assistive Listening Devices